Liza Huber is an award-winning author, public speaker, wife, mother of 4, and the CEO & Founder of Sage Spoonfuls.

-She started the company in 2011 after not being able to find homemade baby food products that had the ease of use, quality and convenience she was looking for.
+She started the company in 2012 after not being able to find homemade baby food products that had the ease of use, quality and convenience she was looking for.
 Sage Spoonfuls has become one of the most trusted brands for homemade baby food products and is available at major stores nationwide.

-She travels around the country speaking at parenting events on the benefits of fresh, homemade food for babies and children, including how to help prevent picky eating and food allergies.
-Liza is also an advocate for organic, green and non-toxic living.
+Liza travels around the country speaking at parenting events on the benefits of fresh, homemade food for babies and children, including how to help prevent picky eating and food allergies.
+She is also an advocate for organic, green and non-toxic living.
 She helps to inform and inspire others to take action to create healthier, safer environments where children and families can flourish.
 Liza is a featured contributor for Project Nursery, Green Child Magazine and Big City Moms.
 She has been featured on Good Morning America, Good Day LA, The Insider, News12 Long Island and Martha Stewart Radio as well as in Parenting Magazine, Fit Pregnancy Magazine, The Bump and the NY Daily News.
 She has appeared on the covers of Green Child Magazine, Long Island Parent, Milieu Magazine and Networking Magazine.

 Liza also speaks at national events designed to inspire and empower female entrepreneurs.
-She has been a featured speaker at the National Association for Professional Women, Atlanta's Dare 2 Aspire Conference and was the keynote for the Town Of Hempstead's 2015 Pathfinder Awards.
+She has been a featured speaker at Northeastern University, the National Association for Professional Women, Atlanta's Dare 2 Aspire Conference and was the keynote for the Town Of Hempstead's 2015 Pathfinder Awards.